ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 Also in early March, I started tracking my general mood at the end of each day, which I simply picked as either being **:), :|, or :(**.
 It was definitely my least "scientific" metric but nevertheless one which helped me think about why my day went the way that it did.
 Mood was definitely a function of so much more than my measured health statistics, but there was still a strong relationship between mood and calories as shown below:

-## Relationshp Between Calories and Mood
+## Relationship Between Calories and Mood

 <figure>
 <center>